aamnv/aadhi-blog/content/posts/open-port.md

 draft: false
 ---

+**NOTE**: This portfolio is now out of date.
+I've sold the positions and exited the market for now due to constraints on my time.

 Michael Burry (of The Big Short fame) recently started posting on Twitter.
 He started off strong by sharing his view on the COVID-19 lockdowns:

 > If COVID-19 testing were universal, the fatality rate would be less than 0.2%.
 This is no justification for sweeping government policies, lacking any and all nuance, that destroy the lives, jobs, and businesses of the other 99.8%.